alcalcides/adretiro-api/README.md

         ```

 4. Run the application
+    - Directly on your operating system.

     ```shell
     yarn
     yarn dev
     ```

-    or, with docker:
+    - With a docker container:

     ```shell
     docker build . -t adretiro-api-img
     docker run --rm --name adretiro-api -v $(pwd):/usr/src/app -p 3333:3333 adretiro-api-img
     ```

-    to stop the container with docker, use
+    to stop the container with docker, use:

     ```shell
     docker stop adretiro-api
+    ```

+    - With docker compose:
+    ```shell
+    docker compose up
     ```

 5. Create a contributor admin using POST {{url}}/contributors.
 You can use the [front end](https://github.com/alcalcides/adretiro) application running locally or the app Postman.
 Be aware the people id created regard to the contributor.
 If you are correct in this tutorial, the id will be exactly 1.